 November is American Indian Heritage Month, a time to acknowledge and honor the past, present, and future contributions of American Indians to our community.
 In recognition of the occasion, the University Libraries is sharing curated collections highlighting work by American Indian creators.
 Read on to learn how you can engage.

 Celebrating Indigenous Peoples on OverDrive

-The University Libraries’ Celebrating Indigenous Peoples collection on OverDrive contains more than 120 ebooks and audiobooks from and about American Indians and other indigenous peoples.
+This month, the University Libraries’ is featuring a Celebrating Indigenous Peoples collection on OverDrive.
+It contains more than 120 ebooks and audiobooks from and about American Indians and other indigenous peoples.
 All are available to read on your own devices from the comfort of home.

 American Indian Heritage Month Film Collection

 Media Materials Manager Crystal Casparis has curated a collection of films that center American Indian stories.
 Search the library catalog, view the streaming guide or visit the Media & Design Center for more information about accessing films.